kris-stockenstroom/lemon/README.md

 </ul>

 ## How to use
 When you first open Lemon, you will find a small window with a timer on it and nothing else.
-With the app selected, you can scroll down and across with a trackpad or mouse to view some basic settings and controls.
+With the app selected, you can scroll down and across with a trackpad or mouse or adjust the window size to view some basic settings and controls.

 ### Start Button
 The start button will start the timer.
 It will also resume the timer if it has been paused previously.